Anderbone/myblog/content/posts/share-made-in-shenzhen.md

 We are very poor there, and there is not much work to earn money steadily except for farming.

-Even in this case, working(leaving home and working in big cities) was not very common at that time, and it was not an easy thing to go out.
+Even in this case, working (leaving home to work in big cities) was not very common at that time, and it was not an easy thing to go out.

 Listening to those stories of "human blood fed leech", I was so scared that I felt like there were worms on my body, but at that time, my dream life was to earn more money with my own hands, and it was a very happy thing to let my parents spend the money I earned.
 So no matter how hard it is out there, I want to grit my teeth and try.